onesoft-sudo/sudobot/README.md

 **Note**: `...` means other options that exist in the config, you can edit them to customize the settings, but not required.

+Then copy the `.env.example` file to `.env` and open it, edit the information (such as bot token.
+MongoDB URI, etc) as needed.

 Build the project:

 ```